 The U.S. commercial catch of PBF represents a relatively minor component of the overall tuna catch in the eastern Pacific waters of the IATTC Convention Area.
-As stated in the background section, the average annual PBF landings by U.S. vessels fishing in the EPO from 2007 through 2011 represent only two percent of the average annual landings from all fleets fishing in the EPO (ISC 2012c).
-In 1986, U.S. commercial landings of PBF were the highest recorded between 1981 and 2011 at just under 4, 675 mt but have declined precipitously in more recent years (PFMC 2012).
+As stated in the background section, the average annual PBF landings by U.S. commercial vessels fishing in the EPO from 2006 through 2013 represent fewer than two percent of the average annual landings from all fleets fishing in the EPO (ISC 2014a).
+In 1986, U.S. commercial landings of PBF were the highest recorded between 1981 and 2013 at just under 4,675 mt, but have declined precipitously in more recent years (PFMC 2014).
 The majority of PBF landed by the U.S. commercial fleets is caught in the U.S. EEZ portion of the IATTC Convention Area.
 Most of the U.S. commercial landings of PBF from the Convention Area are those of the coastal purse seine vessels operating in the SCB, which opportunistically target PBF when they are available.
 Small amounts of PBF are caught in the DGN fishery (typically fewer than 5mt per year).
-PBF have also been caught in the Convention Area by the U.S. west coast fleets fishing with longline gear, albacore surface hook-and-line gear, and larger purse seine gear used to target tropical tunas (typically fewer than 1mt per year).
+PBF have also been caught in the Convention Area by the U.S. West Coast fleets fishing with longline gear, albacore surface hook-and-line gear, and larger purse seine gear used to target tropical tunas (typically fewer than 1mt per year).
 The last recorded PBF catch by any U.S. class size six purse seine vessel was in 2003 and was under 25 mt.
 PBF are also caught with recreational gear.

-NMFS implemented a PBF catch limit regime of a 500 mt limit for U.S. commercial vessels fishing in the Convention Area contingent upon a Commission-wide catch limit being met.
-While the Commission-wide limit was met in 2013, the U.S. catch of PBF did not reach 20 percent of the limit for the United States.
-The recreational fishery in California is not restricted by size or slot regulations for PBF, but it does have a daily possession limit of 10 fish per person.
-PBF have been caught during every month of the year, but most of the fish are taken in the months of May through October (IATTC 2011a).
-There are regulatory mechanisms in place under the CPS and highly migratory species (HMS) fishery management plans (FMPs) to ensure their sustainability of the target species of the above mentioned U.S. fisheries, including PBF.
+NMFS first implemented a PBF catch limit regime of a 500 mt limit for U.S. commercial vessels fishing in the Convention Area, which was contingent upon a Commission-wide catch limit being met, in 2013.
+While the Commission-wide limit was met in 2013 (i.e., by all CPCs fishing in the Convention Area), the

+U.S. catch of PBF did not reach 20 percent of the limit for the United States.
+The recreational fishery in California is not restricted by size or slot regulations for PBF, but is managed with daily bag limits and possession limits.
+Additionally, there are regulatory mechanisms in place under the Fishery Management Plan (FMP) for U.S. West Coast Fisheries for Highly Migratory Species (HMS) as well as under the coastal pelagic species (CPS) FMP to ensure the sustainability of the target species of the above mentioned U.S. fisheries, including PBF.
 These FMPs also include reporting and regulatory mechanisms to contribute to the monitoring and sustainability of non-target species in these fisheries.